The COP26 Recap: 7 Positive Actions from The Summit

 Some big commitments were made in regards to deforestation.
 More than 100 world countries that represent 85% of Earth's forests have signed a pledge to end and reverse deforestation by 2030.
 Among those countries Canada,Brazil, Russia, China, Indonesia, the Democratic Republic of the Congo, the US and the UK have all signed the pledge.
 28 of these countries also committed to remove deforestation causing ingredients from the global supply chain such as palm oil, soya and cocoa.

 The pledge includes $19.2 billion of public and private funds.
 Some of this funding will go to developing countries to restore damaged land, prevent wildfires and support indigenous communities.
 Experts of course supported the move however reminded the summit how the previous deal in 2014 had "failed to slow deforestation at all" and how commitments need to be carried out.
 This is a large concern for us all.
 The time is now for more action and fewer empty promises.
-At One Tree Planted, we are ready to mobilize and roll up our sleeves to restore our forests, and we make it easy for you to help: consider planting a tree with us today!
+At One Tree Planted, we are ready to mobilize and roll up our sleeves to restore our forests, and we make it easy for you to help: consider planting trees with us today!

 Climate activism at COP26